MR

 Share on FacebookShare on Twitter

-Working with an experienced life insurance advisor who can help you select the right policy for your needs is important.
+Getting advice from a knowledgeable life insurance advisor who can help you choose the right policy for your needs is important.

 There are two major types of life insurance: Term and whole.
 Both are subdivided into other smaller types.

-Term life insurance provides coverage for a specified term.
-This could be 10, 15, or 20 years, or until you reach a certain age.
-Term life insurance is good for working Canadians to cover temporary financial needs, like debt repayment, educational expenses for your children, or mortgage protection.
+Term Life Insurance: This type offers coverage for a set period, which could be 10, 15, or 20 years, or until you reach a specific age.
+It’s a good choice for working Canadians who want insurance to cover temporary financial needs, such as paying off debts, covering their kids’ education costs, or protecting their mortgage.

 How Does Life Insurance Work If You Don’t Die Before The End Of Your Policy?